 “Understanding young people’s mental health”.

-In March 2018, The George Williams College undertook a thorough consultation exercise with a variety of YMCA services to ascertain the local training needs of frontline staff in relation to children and young people’s mental health.
+In March 2018, George Williams College undertook a thorough consultation exercise with a variety of YMCA services to ascertain the local training needs of frontline staff in relation to children and young people’s mental health.
 There were a number of frontline staff offering excellent mental health support and receiving excellent training.

 However, what became clear is that there is a need for better entry level training and a more consistent “YMCA” approach in this area.
 As the largest provider of specialist training at the forefront of the YMCA federation our College is perfectly placed to help meet these needs.